acpepper/mcp-server-mssql/Node/README.md

 - The server requires a WHERE clause for read operations to prevent accidental full table scans
 - Update operations require explicit WHERE clauses for security
 - Set `READONLY: "true"` in production environments if you only need read access
+- When `READONLY=true`, queries use `WITH (NOLOCK)` hints for better performance.
+This is safe for read-only operations but means queries may read uncommitted data

 You should now have successfully configured the MCP server for MSSQL Database with your preferred AI assistant.
 This setup allows you to seamlessly interact with MSSQL Database through natural language queries!